 Before I start a project, I always check the label to make sure the fabric is suitable for the garment I am going to make.

-A quick guide to reading the label on a bolt of fabric
+A quick guide to reading the 4 most important pieces of information on the label

-1. Width of Fabric – On the bolt, the fabric is folded in half.
-This measurement is how wide the fabric is selvage-to-selvage (those nice, finished edges of the fabric that won’t unravel or fray) when laid out flat.
+1. Width of Fabric – When it is on the bolt, the fabric is folded in half.
+This measurement is how wide the fabric is selvage to selvage (those nice, finished edges of the fabric that won’t unravel or fray) when laid out flat.

 When the fabric is wound onto the bolt, it may be wound with the right OR wrong side facing out.
 Always be sure to look at both sides of the fabric!
 Sometimes I like the “wrong” side more than I like the “right” side.